Kim Kardashian Slammed for Promoting Appetite-Suppressing Lollipops in Now-Deleted Instagram

 “MAYBE don’t take appetite suppressors and eat enough to fuel your BRAIN and work hard and be successful.
 And to play with your kids.
 And to have fun with your friends.
 And to have something to say about your life at the end, other than ‘I had a flat stomach.’ ”

-And Kardashian also got plenty of criticism from her followers, who accused her of promoting eating disorders.
+And Kardashian West also got plenty of criticism from her followers, who accused her of promoting eating disorders.

 “Wow I have lost all respect for Kim Kardashian.
 Promoting appetite suppressants when it’s mental health awareness week??
 There are so many people who battle or who have battled with an eating disorder and she is making not eating look like it is ‘trendy.’
 Disgusting and selfish,” wrote one Twitter user.